 When is Trade Protection Good for Growth?

 The empirical relationship between trade protection and economic growth is surprisingly fragile, as shown in a number of other papers.
-After demonstrating this empirical sensitivity, we address one possible explanation for these findings: that the relationship is nonlinear.
-Following the endogenous growth literature, we test for the possibility that the relationship between trade barriers and growth is contingent on measures of comparative advantage.
-The findings suggest that these nonlinearities do in fact exist - in particular, the correlation between tariffs and growth is strongest and positive for capital-abundant countries - and are robust to the choice of control variables.
+We address one possible explanation for these findings: that the relationship is contingent on the pattern of comparative advantage, following the endogenous growth literature.
+Our findings suggest that such contingencies do in fact exist — in particular, the correlation between tariffs and growth is strong and positive for skill‐abundant countries — and are robust to the choice of control variables.

 JEL Classification: F13, F43, O19, O24